 Costs go up.
 That’s one of the realities of running your spa or massage practice, or any business for that matter.
 To avoid a decline in your own profitability, a shortage in cash flow, or failure to meet revenue targets, you need to raise prices for your services and products to meet the inevitable hikes in rent, utilities, wages, marketing, supplies, and more.

 Even though you need to raise your prices, you don’t want to lose clients.
-While many clients -- many of whom may have their own businesses – will understand that you need to raise prices to cover your rising operational costs; a price increase can potentially impact your business.
+While many clients -- many of whom may have their own businesses – will understand that you need to raise prices to cover your rising operational costs, a price increase can potentially impact your business.
 Even a client who doesn’t look for an alternative provider may need to cut back on sessions.
-Instead of a massage on a weekly basis; a client may opt for a biweekly treatment.
+Instead of a massage every week, a client may opt for a biweekly treatment.

-Don’t forget to notify clients who don’t come in a regular basis and so may not see notices in your spa or massage practice.
-When they call to book, mention the increase so there are no surprises.
+Don’t forget to notify clients who don’t come regularly and may not see notices in your spa or massage practice.
+When they call to book, mention the increase, so there are no surprises.

 Be Prepared for Questions